mlcalache/semantic-kernel-listings/README.md

 ## 👋 Author

-Created by [Your Name] as an educational project and hands-on experiment with AI + .NET.
+Created by Matheus de Lara Calache as an educational project and hands-on experiment with AI + .NET.

 Feel free to fork, star, or contribute!